ryrob30/mobile-services.en/help/android/messaging-main/push-messaging/t-mob-impl-push-deeplinking-android-4x.md

 1. Complete one of the following tasks:

     * If the deep linking URL **is** in the push payload, create a `ACTION_VIEW` intent with the URL.

       When the user clicks the push message, a deep link is triggered.

     * If the deep linking URL **is not** in the push payload, create an intent that will open one of your activities.

+## Examples

 Here is an example that uses a GCM implementation to pass data to the Mobile SDK after the message is received: